Sunday, November 13, 2016

 13 December 1957 - inauguration of Cine Olido on Avenida São João with 'An affair to remember' (Tarde demais para esquecer) with Cary Grant & Deborah Kerr.

 20 December 1957 - inauguration of Cine Paisandú with 'War and peace'.

 Monday, November 7, 2016

-'Rock around the clock' (Ao balanço das horas) premiere at Cine Ipiranga on a Wednesday, 19 December 1956.
-Soon reports were heard that kids who went to watch the movie that had been released in the USA on 21st March 1956 had vandalized the cinema so the police force were called to curb the violence.
+'Rock around the clock' (Ao balanço das horas) premiered at Cine Ipiranga on a Wednesday, 19 December 1956.
+Soon there were reports saying that kids who went to watch it vandalized the cinema so the police force were called in to curb the violence.
 Newspapers and radio stations pounced on such outrageous news and it became a hot issue during the last weeks of 1956.

-Sao Paulo's conservative mayor Janio Quadros helped putting gasoline on the fire by inciting the police to use force against juvenile 'delinquents'... so the matter would not die down and so rock'n'roll started having a bad name even before people knew what it actually was...
+Sao Paulo's conservative mayor Janio Quadros helped putting gasoline to the fire by inciting the police to use force against juvenile 'delinquents'... so the matter would not die down and so rock'n'roll end up having a bad name even before people knew what it actually was.

 police patrol cars were summoned up to maintain order at Cine Paulista on Rua Augusta.

 queueing up to get into Cine Paulista to watch 'Rock around the clock' - 23rd December 1956.

 kids inside Cine Paulista ready to watch 'Rock around the clock' and destroy property.
 Kids this old were banned from entering the cinemas after the first week of depredation.